 I’ve been wanting to share this recipe with you for a long time – Fruit Cocktail Spice Cake.
 My mom made it for us kids when I was growing up, and her mom made it for her and her brothers when she was growing up.
 So this recipe has now been made for 3 generations.
 I tried to find out where the recipe originally came from, but neither my mom nor my grandma could remember.
 My grandma’s recipe is handwritten, with no clues as to who may have written it.
 Mine and my mom’s are typed out versions of that handwritten recipe, and now I’m putting it on the internet for all to see.

-And of course, if you’re going to keep all the spices on hand in your lovely new spice rack, you’re going to want to use those spices!
-What better way to use spices than in a cake?
-Especially one that my family has been making for so long!
-Though I have been eating it for years, I think this may have been the first time I made the cake myself.
+Though I have been eating this cake for years, I think this may have been the first time I made it myself.
 And I was very surprised when I read over the recipe.
 No fat in the actual cake!
 Only eggs and fruit cocktail and it’s juice for liquid.
 However, you’re making up for the lack of fat in the cake with all the butter and cream you use in the syrupy topping.
 Not to mention the coconut on top.

 Well, a health food it is not, but delicious it sure is!
 I would not have been eating it for so long if it wasn’t.
 However, not all agree.
 When I gave a piece to my 3 year old, this is the conversation that occured: